Electro (Marvel Comics): Francine Frye

 When Beetle returns to the headquarters, Electro is present when Mayor Wilson Fisk brings the full force of New York City to their headquarters demanding that they surrender Boomerang to him.
 When Spider-Man arrives to reason with Mayor Fisk, Electro claims that Spider-Man is buying them some time.
 The Syndicate then assists Spider-Man against Mayor Fisk's forces.
 After Spider-Man evacuates Boomerang, the Syndicate fights Mayor Fisk's forces while not killing them.
 The Syndicate is defeated and arrested by the police.
 Their transport is then attacked by an unknown assailant who frees them.

 During the "Sinister War" storyline, Electro is with the Sinister Syndicate when they discuss adding Ana Kravinoff to their ranks until they are abducted by Kindred's giant centipedes.
 Kindred offers them and the other villains the opportunity to take down Spider-Man and punish him for his sins.
 Electro and the rest of the Sinister Syndicate intercept Overdrive who is carrying Spider-Man away from Foreigner's group.

 During the "Devil's Reign" storyline, Electro is among the characters that Mayor Wilson Fisk recruited to be part of his Thunderbolts units so that they can help the NYPD crack down on superhuman vigilantism.
 She assists Agony, Rhino, and U.S. Agent in taking down Moon Knight.

+After Fisk is ousted as Mayor and replaced by Luke Cage, Electro joins Julia Gao's Cape-Killers in exchange for a lighter sentence.

+Electro was with the Sinister Syndicate when they took Janice Lincoln out for a bachelorette party.

+During the "Gang War", Electro joins the Syndicate to support Janice instead of rejoining the Cape Killers.
+They raid one of Diamondback's territories only to find Rose and Digger there having defeated some of Diamondback's men before their arrival.
+Electro and the rest of the Sinister Syndicate fight Rose and Digger until armored soldiers working for Wilson Fisk appear.
+They take Rose away, leaving Digger behind.
+When Madame Masque appears in Beetle's lair, Beetle tells the rest of the Sinister Syndicate to give her a minute.
+Electro leaves to go take care of some business in the Bronx.
+When in the Bronx, Electro has a fight with Mary Jane Watson in her Jackpot outfit.
+She manages to escape by damaging a nearby bridge.
+Electro joined the rest of the Sinister Syndicate, Digger, and some gangs when it comes to face off against Madame Masque and the Maggia in Central Park.
+During the fight in Central Park, Electro and Lady Octopus face off against Shotgun and Rabble as Spider-Man and his allies arrive.
+As Tombstone order White Rabbit to have the Sinister Syndicate and those on their side to pull out of Central Park, Electro helps Trapstr immobilize She-Hulk and then zaps Spider-Man on their way out.

+Electro appeared as a member of a Multiversal group called the Sinister Squadron where they attacked the Spider-Society before it can be formed.